 Mt.
 Norquay in the Winter

-On top of offering a family-friendly ski hill, Mt.
-Norquay offers snowtubing.
-Their snow park has the longest snow tube lanes in all of Alberta which makes for a fun experience for people of all ages.
+In addition to offering a family-friendly ski hill, Mt.
+Norquay offers snow tubing.
+Their snow park has the longest snow tube lanes in Alberta, which makes for a fun experience for people of all ages.
 The best part?
 There is a magic carpet surface lift that will carry you back up the hill!
 Enjoy a fun experience with family and friends without even breaking a sweat.

 Is Mt.
 Norquay Summer Chairlift Worth It?

 Hopping on the Mt.
-Norquay summer chairlift is one of our all-time favorite things to do in Banff in the summer.
-It offers the most reasonable pricing of all lifts/ gondolas in the area, has a scenic restaurant that combines rich local history with modern cuisine, and a Via Ferrata experience to feed the adventurous side.
+Norquay summer Chairlift is one of our all-time favorite summer activities in Banff.
+It offers the most reasonable pricing of all lifts/ gondolas in the area, a scenic restaurant that combines rich local history with modern cuisine, and a Via Ferrata experience to feed the adventurous side.
+It’s also not far from Downtown Banff, making it a great activity if you don’t want to spend all day in the car driving!

 On your way up to Mount Norquay, keep an eye out for the Mt Norquay Viewpoint, as it gives exceptional views over Mount Rundle.
 You know it’s exceptional because Parks Canada has put a few of its iconic red chairs there for visitors to sit and marvel at the view.